-44. The Queens Standard Bearer's Award.
+49. The Kings Standard Bearer's Award.

 - a.
-The Queen's Standard Bearer's Cup.
-This silver cup is awarded to the winner of the Queen's Standard Bearers' Competition.
-The winner is responsible for having his or her name engraved on the base for which he or she will be reimbursed.
+The King's Standard Bearer's Cup.
+This silver cup is awarded to the winner of the King's Standard Bearers' Competition.
+The winner is responsible for having their name engraved on the base for which they will be reimbursed.
 The cup is returned each time the competition is held. - b.
 The Collar and Badge.
 In addition to receiving the cup, the winner receives a collar and badge of office to wear on appropriate occasions during his / her period of office.
 The collar is in the regimental ribbon design.
 The badge is an enamel medallion embossed with the gun badge. - c.
 Presentation.
-The winner of the competition is presented with the Queen's Colour Standard, the cup and the collar and badge, at the conclusion of the competition. - 45.
+The winner of the competition is presented with the King's Colour Standard, the cup and the collar and badge, at the conclusion of the competition. - 50.
 National Standard Bearers Competition.
 The National Standard Bearers' competition takes place annually at the RA Assembly.
 It is based on drill and turn out.
 A cup is awarded to the winner.
-Cash prizes are awarded to the top five entrants. - 46.
+Cash prizes are awarded to the top five entrants. - 51.
 Abu Klea Cup and Salver.
 The Abu Klea Cup and Salver are awarded annually at the RA Assembly to the best turned out Standard Bearer.
 Judging will take place on the Saturday morning inspection by the RASM.
 The Cup is held for one year and the Salver is kept permanently by the winner.